Vehsamrak/backend-refactoring-challenge/README.md

 * Use scrutinizer CI
 * Test coverage 100%
 * write a small documentation where you explain what you have changed and why you think your refactored code is better than the original code.
-* PlantUML diagram with data flow
 * Remove apache configuration files
 * Remove all TODOs
 * Create an errorMessageHandler
 * Use custom exceptions
-* Validate DTOs
 * Move services configuration inside bundle
 * Swagger API documentation
-* Review all tests.
-Tests with AAA
-* Functional controller tests
 * [Critical] Wrap exceptions.
 Uncaught PHP Exception (NotFoundHttpException)
 * Strict types declaration in every php file
 * Fix phpdocs everywhere
 * Declare return and argument types everywhere
-* Check if post action works on initial project before changes
+* [Internal] Check if post action works on initial project before changes
 * [Internal] Check all API routes in api.http (after tests)
-* Get rid of static methods
 * Property names in entities formatted to camelCase, to follow PSR-1 (consistency with properties in other classes).
 * Run migrations on test database
+* Export mysql configuration outside docker image

+### In progress
+* Review all tests.
+Tests with AAA
 * Zipcode id was string, but behave like integer.
 Property and column type were changed to integer
-* Export mysql configuration outside docker image

-### In progress

 ### Done
 * [Critical] Remove symfony cache directories from git